-As already highlighted in section 3.1.1 Daily Schedule CMUs are subject to the Outage Planning Process and the Schedule Obligation.
-In order to reduce the administrative burden for Capacity Providers, Elia directly uses the information provided by Capacity Providers in the framework of the Outage Planning and the Schedule.
+As already highlighted in section 3.1.1 Daily Schedule CMUs are subject to the Outage Planning Process.
+In order to reduce the administrative burden for Capacity Providers, Elia directly uses the information provided by Capacity Providers in the framework of the Outage Planning.

-In particular, in the Outage Planning Process the Capacity Provider needs to submit its Availability Plan, which includes the $P{max,available}$ .
-In the Outage Planning Terms & Conditions, this is defined as:
+In particular, in the Outage Planning Process the Capacity Provider needs to submit its Availability Plan, which includes the $P{max,available}$.
+In the Outage Planning Terms & Conditions6, this is defined as: